 I/LnJ mice were originally derived by Dr. LC Strong in 1926 from an unpedigreed stock of mice.
 A high proportion of mice from this strain lack a corpus callosum.
 This absence is associated with slow growth of the medial septum subadjacent to the cavum septi.
 I/LnJ mice are resistant to mmtv induced mammary tumor development and generate neutralizing antibodies to mmtv and MuLv virions that effectively block viral transmission.
 Due to a frameshift mutation in alpha 1 phosphorylase kinase these mice have increased glycogen content in resting skeletal muscle.
 The reproductive performance of I/LnJ mice is very poor.
 Further analysis indicates that oocytes from I/LnJ mice display retarded kinetics of meiotic maturation and a high frequency of metaphase I arrest.
 Some oocytes fail to resume meiosis.
 Oocytes have many very small centrosomes with an absence of microtubules.
 I/LnJ mice, in addition to carrying several other coat color alleles, are homozygous for the piebald mutation (Ednrbs).
-The piebald spontaneous mutation is the result of a mutation in the endothelin receptor type B gene, Ednrb.
-Mice show irregular white spotting, the amount of which is greatly influenced by minor modifying genes.
+Thus, these mice show irregular white spotting, the amount of which is greatly influenced by minor modifying genes.
 They also have dark eyes.
 The white areas of the coat are completely lacking in neural crest-derived melanocytes, and there is a reduction in the number of melanocytes in the choroid layer of the eye.
+Although kinked tail is not a phenotype noted at birth, approximately 10% of pups at wean age and 20% of breeders have a single kink in the tail.
+This phenotype was recorded in 2006, and whether this strain characteristic was part of the original phenotype of this inbred strain or arose subsequent to inbreeding is not known.

 |Allele Name||d variant|